-SCB's ESG Credit Impact Score is neutral-to-low (CIS-2), reflecting the limited credit impact of environmental and social factors on the rating to date, and neutral-to-low governance risks.
+SCB's CIS-2 indicates that ESG considerations do not have a material impact on the current rating.
+This reflects the limited credit impact of environmental and social factors on the rating to date and low governance risks.

-Exhibit 11 ESG Issuer Profile Scores
+Exhibit 11 ESG issuer profile scores